 These special central open space features are distinguished from other campus gathering spaces by their formality and ability to accommodate multiple activities in the form of a more regional park.
 Designed open spaces elsewhere on the campus will clearly "belong" to immediately adjacent uses such as seating areas near buildings or at places offering contemplative viewpoints, wetlands that are part of a system, or pocket parks that are part of the pedestrian corridor.
 Other open spaces, which include passive recreation areas such as the Memorial Grove in the Mud Creek Wetlands and a system of pocket parks and sitting areas lining pedestrian corridors, are secondary open spaces.
+These secondary spaces and open areas surrounding the Hiefield connection to the Loop Road are accessible to emergency vehicle services.
 Site furnishings, lighting, and paving have been selected carefully for the Central Plaza, as well as the larger campus and are referred to in Appendix D.

 The Back Room is located south of the parking area behind the existing Public Services Building and is served by the Loop Road and Kaen Road.
 While the other rooms of the campus are designed to attract users or to be symbolic, the Back Room is designed to be functional.
-This room contains the county facilities that are not as frequently visited by the public and is the location of the existing Jail with its 2011 revisions, the Central Utility Plant, the recently acquired Silver Oak, a proposed 800-bed Adult Detention Facility, and the future Communications Center.
+This room contains the county facilities that are not as frequently visited by the public and is the location of the existing Jail with its 2011 revisions, the Central Utility Plant, the recently acquired Silver Oak, a proposed 800-bed Jail, and the future Communications Center.

-The Adult Detention Facility will be located just north of the Loop Road and the Mud Creek Wetlands and the remaining undeveloped portion of this defined site enables future expansion.
-By 2030, vehicles will be able to access the Back Room via the Loop Road.
-As the Courthouse comes on line, the refined Loop Road will be needed to move cars around the new Adult Detention Facility and the existing Jail if necessary.
+The Jail will be located just north of the Loop Road and the Mud Creek Wetlands and the remaining undeveloped portion of this defined site enables future expansion.
+By full build-out, vehicles will be able to access the Back Room via the Loop Road.
+As the Courthouse comes on line, the refined Loop Road will be needed to move cars around the new Jail and the existing Jail if necessary.
 Pedestrian and bicycle access to the Back Room, as well as to and from Hillendale Park, will be available via the Loop Road and the pedestrian/bicycle spine through the campus.